Sheep Connect Tasmania is Australia Wool Innovation’s (AWI’s) key investment in extension for the Tasmanian sheep and wool industries.

 - “…continue to be recognised by producers and service providers as the key conduit for valuable, relevant and timely farming systems information to sustain vibrant, resilient and profitable sheep enterprises”

 - “…through the Producer Advisory Panel… …proactively identify local producer and industry priorities and provide opportunities to manage arising challenges”

 - “…support producers in acquiring the skills to manage systems diversity; integration of sheep into an evolving farming system“

 - “…actively participate in developing a pathway into long-term, vibrant and sustainable careers in wool and sheepmeat enterprises“

 James Tyson BAgrSc MBA

-After eight years working with Australia’s leading agribusiness banks – Rabobank Australia and National Australia Bank – James now manages the Sheep Connect Tasmania extension program; creating sustainability through improved productivity and profitability.
+After eight years working with Australia’s leading agribusiness banks – Rabobank Australia and National Australia Bank – James now manages the Sheep Connect Tasmania extension and communication program; creating sustainability through improved productivity and profitability.

 James comes from a prime lamb and cropping property at Sassafras and has a Bachelor of Agricultural Science from the University of Tasmania.
 He has also completed a Master of Business Administration (MBA) at Curtin Graduate School of Business in Perth, Western Australia.

 “…provides a key comprehensive channel of updated information to the Tasmanian sheep and wool industry which would be lacking if the network was not in place…” – J.C.